SNO+

 SNO+ is a physics experiment designed to search for neutrinoless double beta decay, with secondary measurements of proton–electron–proton (pep) solar neutrinos, geoneutrinos from radioactive decays in the Earth, and reactor neutrinos.
+It could also observe supernovae neutrinos if a supernova occurs in our galaxy.
 It is under construction (as of February 2017) using the underground equipment already installed for the former Sudbury Neutrino Observatory (SNO) experiment at SNOLAB.
-It could also observe supernovae neutrinos if a supernova occurs in our galaxy.